klahrich/chiefhustler/content/posts/sunlight-financial.md

 I find the valuation attractive for a company growing at 20%-30% with high operating leverage, high EBITDA to FCF conversion and optionality to expand into other verticals.

-With this mind, I have a small position (3700 shares), for what seems (to me at least) like an easy swing play, targetting a 25%-30% short-term ROI, as the stock is just too cheap given the growth profile, and I expect momentum to reverse in the next quarters given the overall context of rising energy prices and the interest in alternative solutions, as well as a potential stabilization of Sunlight's EBITDA margin.
+With this mind, I have a small position (3700 shares), for what seems (to me at least) like an easy swing play, targetting a 25%-30% short-term ROI, as the stock is just too cheap given the growth profile, and I expect momentum to reverse in the next quarters given the overall context of rising energy prices as part of the population continues to work form home and the interest in alternative solutions, as well as a potential stabilization of Sunlight's EBITDA margin.

 Longer-term, I'm not too sure.
 I don't see a strong moat around the business at the moment and I worry that a hightened competition and/or a tightening of the credit supply might significantly impact the business.